 - Salt: I like to use a nice flaky salt for this recipe like kosher salt, but use what you like or have on hand

 - Toppings for your potato: you can use whatever you like here.
 We love baked potatoes with butter, green onions or chives, more salt, and I'll even turn them into the meal by putting cheese and broccoli and/or adding chili to the potatoes.

-How to Bake a Potato: Common Questions
+How to Make a Baked Potato:

 Do I have to prick the skin of the potato?

 I’ve never personally experienced a potato exploding if you don’t prick it, but I do think it helps some of the moisture to escape.
 (UPDATE January 2020, I TOTALLY hade a baked potato EXLPODE!!!!
 I take back what I said, POKE THOSE POTATOES, it was a mess to clean up and I'm just grateful it happened when the oven door was shut!)